Toms Creek Hundred: The Wild

 responsible and returned the scalps of

 the two sisters and also the scalps of the Indian attackers in

 time for the funeral.
-(This paragraph was researched from the

 The English capture of French Fort